 The habits grid is why you should pay attention in mathematics class.
 I’m not very good at drawing straight lines, or calculating where to draw lines so the boxes are the same size.
 I ended up with too many boxes in my grid of different sizes many of which were too small to fill in.
 Oh, and I should mention that pencil smudges.

 So I redrew the grid to cover a fortnight in pen.
 I think I have too many habits to track on it.
-With the current number I’m never going to manage a Blockbusters style line!
+With the current number, I’m never going to manage a Blockbusters style line!

-I tried 2 different approaches to the daily pages.
+As part of the experiment, I tried 2 different approaches to the daily pages.
 For 2 days I broke the tasks down by the categories from the weekly spread and added in a ‘carry over’ section for undone tasks.

-For the rest of the week I simply listed the tasks for each day.
+For the rest of the week, I simply listed the tasks for each day.
 This didn’t leave much space for listing carry over tasks and I found it difficult to prioritise.